y0m0/exceedra_tech_test/README.md

 the way to go would be to treat the 9999-99-99 just like any other date and update it according the previous rules.

-To better illustrate what would be the result of the whole process here is a table that shows it
+The table below illustrate what would be the resulting data after processing it accordingly to the previously explained logic

 ![results](https://raw.githubusercontent.com/y0m0/exceedra_tech_test/master/results.png)

-##### Extra thoughts
+### Extra thoughts

-If the assumptions that the data is the result of a very specific query that always return a sorted dataset was not fulfilled, then I will have to use a different approach.
-A possible solution that initially I considered was to sort the data in the same way it is sorted at the moment, and then proceed to update the overlapping dates by using the same logic I explained above.
+I made the assumption that  the data is the result of a very specific query which always returns a sorted dataset.
+In the case that this assumption is not fulfilled, a different approach would be required.
+A possible solution that I initially considered was to sort the data in the way it is sorted at the moment, and then proceed to update the overlapping dates by using the same logic I explained above.
-After some consideration I reckon that this approach will probably be best suited for a larger dataset where the same process have to be run several times.
+After some consideration, I believe this approach will probably be best suited for a larger dataset, where the same process have to be run several times.
 In that case the cost of the pre-sorting operation wouldn't have a big impact on efficiency and could in fact greatly reduce the cost of the whole process.
-In this specific case where we have only a very small dataset this operation would probably be way more expensive than simply iterating over the whole dataset while comparing each single entry against each other.
+In this specific exercise, we only have a very small dataset.
+Hence, this operation would probably be more expensive than simply iterating over the whole dataset while comparing each single entry against each other.